Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 When it comes to online browsers, users have quite a few different options.
 The most popular ones tend to be Google Chrome and Mozilla Firefox.
 Also, Apple’s Safari could be labeled as successful since the company practically pushes its users to take advantage of it.

 Contrary to popular belief, none of the aforementioned platforms offer high-grade privacy.
-Even some incognito-based searches are not failproof and will not completely mask one’s data.
-Instead, using custom-made browsers that were specifically optimized for privacy is the best course of actions.
+Even some incognito-based searches are not fail-proof and will not completely mask one’s data.
+Instead, using custom-made browsers that were specifically optimized for privacy is the best course of action.